Don't be a victim of a healthcare scam

 • You were sold insurance that doesn't cover the services promised

-• Someone is using your identity and information to get health care services
+• Someone is using your identity and information to get healthcare services

 • More information about medical identity theft is available from the Federal Trade Commission.